Wellness Centre Services

 Autism Spectrum Disorder (ASD) Assessments

 Completing an ASD assessment is a lengthy process.
 It involves an assessment of the individual’s developmental history as well as an assessment of his/her current strengths and challenges.
 Areas that are assessed include cognition, communication, social, behavioural and adaptive skills.

 Attention Deficit Hyperactivity Disorder (ADHD)

 One of the challenges of diagnosing ADHD is it can be accompanied by other disorders (i.e., learning disorders, mood disorders and oppositional defiant or conduct disorder).
 Therefore, a comprehensive assessment is required to assess not only attention and hyperactively, but other challenging behaviours, learning difficulties and mood disorders.

 The centre currently offers limited neuropsychological assessment in cases where it is clinically important to evaluate higher-level executive functions.
 These assessments are completed in conjunction with a comprehensive clinical interview, cognitive and memory assessments.

 If you require a psychological assessment not listed above please call the centre on (07) 4923 2233.

-Psychotherapy is a treatment offered for behavioural and mental health issues.
-Through psychotherapy, psychologists help people of all ages live happier, healthier and more productive lives.
+Therapy is a treatment offered for behavioural and mental health issues.
+Through therapy, psychologists help people of all ages live happier, healthier and more productive lives.

-There are various approaches to psychotherapy - including cognitive-behavioural therapy (CBT), acceptance commitment therapy (ACT), interpersonal therapy and other kinds of talk therapy.
+There are various approaches to therapy - including cognitive-behavioural therapy (CBT), acceptance commitment therapy (ACT), interpersonal therapy and other kinds of talk therapy.
 It provides a supportive environment that allows individuals to talk openly with someone who is objective, neutral and non-judgmental.

 You and your psychologist will work together to identify and change thoughts and behavioural patterns that are keeping you from living a full and meaningful life.

 The Wellness Centre has been providing therapy and offers a range of therapy options for adults, children (from age 6) and families.
 The therapies offered are evidence-based and best practice.